Stationary switching random walks

-where $X_1$ and $X_1'$ are random variables and $\alpha \in [0,1]$.
-Such Markov chains were first considered by Kemperman in~\cite{Kemperman} under the name of {\it oscillating random walks}\footnote{We find this name to be very misleading since the adjective ``oscillating'' is traditionally used in the classification of the limit behaviour of random walks, see Feller~\cite[Theorems~XII.2.1]{Feller}}, and studied in the following works including \cite{Borovkov, Bremont, PeigneVo, RogozinFoss, Vo}.
-In the particular case where $X_1 \stackrel{d}{=} -X_1'$, the sequence $(|Y_n|)_{n \ge 0}$ is also a Markov chain called a {\it reflected random walk}.
-Such chains were studied in many papers including~\cite{Boudiba, Knight, NgoPeigne,PeigneWoess} and references therein.
-Clearly, $Y$ is a usual random walk when $X_1 \stackrel{d}{=} X_1'$.
-In this note we study invariant measures of $Y$.
+where $X_1$ and $X_1'$ are non-zero random variables and $\alpha \in [0,1]$ is an interpolation parameter.
+Such Markov chains were first considered by Bhat~\cite{Bhat} and Kemperman~\cite{Kemperman} under the name of {\it oscillating random walks}\footnote{This name is misleading since the adjective ``oscillating'' is traditionally used to describe the random walks $S_n$ that satisfy $\limsup_{n \to \infty} S_n = +\infty$ and $\liminf_{n \to \infty} S_n = -\infty$ a.s., see Feller~\cite[Theorem~XII.2.1]{Feller}.}.
+They are the usual random walks when $X_1 \stackrel{d}{=} X_1'$.
+The other case of particular interest is $X_1 \stackrel{d}{=} -X_1'$, where it turns out that $|Y|$ is a Markov chain, called a {\it reflected random walk}.
+Its transition kernel is given by